rukenerpolat/rukenerpolat/README.md

 <img align="right" src="https://github.com/user-attachments/assets/38a1759f-68fc-4d89-8670-192adf92dbec" alt="GIF" width="340"/>

-<div> I’m a Junior Frontend Developer passionate about building clean and responsive user interfaces.
-I have hands-on experience with HTML, CSS, SASS, Bootstrap, JavaScript, and React.
-I enjoy learning new technologies, and whether I’m working solo or collaborating with a team, I always strive to write clean, maintainable code and deliver solid results.
+<div>I’m a Junior Frontend Developer passionate about building clean, responsive user interfaces.
+I have hands-on experience with JavaScript and React.
+I enjoy learning new technologies, and whether I’m working independently or within a team, I always strive to write clean, maintainable code and deliver solid results.
     <p> Thank you for your visit! ♡ </p>
 </div>